 If the backfill is not correctly packed in around the pool shell, the shell may bend, affecting plumbing pipes and drains.

 Fiberglass Pool Cost Factors

 Size of Pool Shell

-Delivery fees range from $600–$2,500.
-Some inground pool shell kits will include the cost of the shell, permits, and setting the pool in place—straight and level, while others will include decking and a fence.
+Delivery fees range from $600 to $2,500.
+Some inground pool shell kits include the cost of the shell, permits, and setting the pool in place—straight and level, while others include decking and a fence.

 Another major cost factor is the excavation.
-Removing the dirt alone for a 14’ by 28’ pool costs in the region of $12,825, which includes the dirt being disposed of properly.
+Removing the dirt alone for a 14’ x 28’ pool costs about $12,825, which includes the dirt being disposed of properly.

 A pool heat pump costs $2,000 to $6,000 installed.
 The colder the climate you live in, the more power your heater will require, hence the higher cost in more northern climates.

-Swimming pool permits costing $50–$200 are required to ensure the installation meets all local building codes for water sources, plumbing plans, and closeness to water and wastewater easements, septic systems, protected trees, and erosion hazard zones.
+Swimming pool permits costing $50 to $200 are required to ensure the installation meets all local building codes for water sources, plumbing plans, and closeness to water and wastewater easements, septic systems, protected trees, and erosion hazard zones.
 The inground pool also can’t go over your impervious ground cover limits for your property or be an obnoxious sight to your neighbors.